fardream/protorowdf/README.md

   fixed32 anotherdata = 3;
 }

-// Plural Vesion of AnotherRowStruct.
+// Plural Version of AnotherRowStruct.
 // This is another struct's comment.
 //
 // And you should be able to put a blank line here too.